oaters1/oaters1/README.md

 - 👀 I’m interested in eventually contributing to an open source project.
 - 🌱 I’m currently studying SICP and following Brian Harvey's CS 61A Lectures online.
 - 💞️ I’m looking to collaborate on open source.
-- 📫 How to reach me: My email at oatersbryan@gmail.com.

 <!---
 oaters1/oaters1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.